coryasilva/squrll/README.md

 ### Purpose

-Instead of coding specific filter behaviors and sorting flags we can instead use a repeatable, configurable, and standard way to define filters, sorts, and paging.
-This project is intended to work with legacy projects but could be used for new projects as well.
+When creating page controllers or REST endpoints we often need to support sorting and filtering.
+This module provides a standardized, URL safe syntax to describe filters, sorts, and counts.
+The URL syntax is parsed and then safely composed into raw, parameterized SQL snippets to be used with the base select statments.

 ### SQL Dialects